jonra1993/fastapi-alembic-sqlmodel-async/README.md

 ## Set environment variables

 Create an **.env** file on root folder and copy the content from **.env.example**.
-Feel free to chage it according to your own configuration.
+Feel free to change it according to your own configuration.

 ## Run project using Docker compose